IF SOMEONE’S IN TROUBLE, CALL 999

 World Drowning Prevention Day

-We are proud to take part in World Drowning Prevention Day (WDPD), a global event set up by the World Health organisation.
-WDP runs every year with the aim of highlighting the tragic and profound impact of drowning on families and communities and offer life-saving solutions to prevent it.
+We are proud to take part in World Drowning Prevention Day, a global event set up by the World Health organisation.
+World Drowning Prevention Day runs every year with the aim of highlighting the tragic and profound impact of drowning on families and communities and offering life-saving solutions to prevent it.